Coarse-Grained Boltzmann Generators: Experimental Details for Conditional Normalizing Flows

 \subsection{Training Configuration}

-For alanine dipeptide, models are trained using AdamW with weight decay $10^{-5}$ and a cosine learning-rate schedule ranging from $3\times10^{-4}$ to $1\times10^{-5}$, using a batch size of 256 for 5000 epochs.
-For MB potential, we use the same configuration except training for 2000 epochs.
-We find no consistent benefit from exponential moving average (EMA) of parameters and therefore do not use it in our experiments.
+All models are trained using AdamW with weight decay $10^{-5}$ and a cosine learning-rate schedule decreasing from $3\times10^{-4}$ to $1\times10^{-5}$.
+For the Müller--Brown potential, training is performed for 1000 epochs with batch size 256 using 20k training samples.
+For alanine dipeptide, models are trained for 5000 epochs with batch size 1024 using 50k samples.
+For alanine tripeptide and hexapeptide, models are trained for 10000 epochs with batch size 1024 using 200k samples.
+We find no consistent benefit from exponential moving average (EMA) of model parameters and therefore do not employ it in our experiments.